Frequently Asked Questions

 Every alien, eighteen years of age and over, shall at all times carry with him and have in his personal possession any certificate of alien registration or alien registration receipt card issued to him pursuant to subsection (d).
 Any alien who fails to comply with the provisions of this subsection shall be guilty of a misdemeanor and shall upon conviction for each offense be fined not to exceed $100 or be imprisoned not more than thirty days, or both.

-Please use the Reporting Requirements button on our homepage to report immediately any change to your immigration status to the ISO.
+Please contact ISSP at [email protected] to report immediately any change to your immigration status to the ISO.
 Examples of changes that you must report are below:

 - Approval of Form I-539, Application to Change/Extend Nonimmigrant Status.